Tuesday, February 13, 2024

 Sorting

-This is a section of code that might change depending upon the columns you're sorting by (combining numbers and text sorting can get PowerApps confused).
-However, again, from the above code:
+This is a section of code that will change depending upon the columns you're sorting by (combining numbers and text sorting can get PowerApps confused).
+The value of sortColumnName is going to change if/when we click the column header (see below).
+For now, you can copy/paste this in and change the values that are inside the double quotes and right below it to be the following:

 Sort(